Skip to content

 The digital interface guarantees smooth data transfer for verification purposes.

 The fiskaly TSS has a unified digital interface, according to the TR-03153 specifications.
-The fiskaly cloud dashboard can be used to manage multiple organisations, TSSs, and reporting necessities.
+The fiskaly HUB can be used to manage multiple organisations, TSSs, and reporting necessities.
 It supports multi-user authorization on an organisation level.